Shopify/quilt/gems/quilt_rails/README.md

 The ["decide on a scalable quilt_rails architecture" issue](https://github.com/Shopify/quilt/issues/1100) will track discussion of future architectures.

-To scale up existing quilt_rails applications, skip server-side queries in your componeents. e.g.:
+To scale up existing quilt_rails applications, skip server-side queries in your components. e.g.:

 ```ts
 useQuery(MyQuery, {